I'm Mark Davis at WBAP Dallas-Fort Worth filling in for Rush Limbaugh today.

 I learned when I came to work here in 1994, and I had a guest on, and I said something stupidly on the first day.

-I said, hey, Alan Alda or whatever.
+I said, hey, you know, Alan Aldo or whatever.

 Welcome to Dallas.

-I got angry calls from Fort Worth saying, Don't forget us.
+I got angry calls from Fort Worth saying, don't forget us.

-I actually come to you from Arlington, right, SmackDab between Dallas and Fort Worth, and right outside my window is the enormous temple that the Dallas Cowboys are going to play in starting not this year but next year.
+And right outside my window is the enormous temple that the Dallas Cowboys are going to play in starting not this year, but next year.

-And I know what a huge NFL fan rush is, and we look forward to welcoming him down here for the yet unnamed stadium.
+And I know what a huge NFL fan Rush is, and we look forward to welcoming him down here for the yet unnamed stadium.

-Now here's my big kick down here.
+Now, here's my big kick down here.

 It's not like Jerry Jones and I are out for coffee every day.